-Our psychiatrists work with children and adults to find practical solutions to issues they may confront.
+Our child psychiatric providers (physicians, nurse practitioners and physician assistants) work with children and adults to find practical solutions to issues they may confront.
 Overcoming some challenges may require the assistance of medication.
-Our trained psychiatrists will work with patients to monitor dosages and use.
+Our trained medical professionals will work with young patients to monitor medication dosages and use.

-OhioGuidestone is the Buckeye State’s leading voice in behavioral health.
-Our highly qualified staff of psychiatrists, psychologists and counselors are ready to work tirelessly to provide real, measurable improvements for a wide variety of issues ranging from mental health and substance abuse to behavioral difficulties and anger management.
+OhioGuidestone is the state’s leader in community behavioral health.
+Our highly qualified staff of child psychiatrists, nurse practitioners, physician assistants, psychologists and counselors are ready to work tirelessly to provide real, measurable improvements for a wide variety of issues ranging from mental health and substance abuse to behavioral difficulties and anger management.

 Are Child Psychiatrists Different from Psychologists?

-A psychiatrist is different from a psychologist in that psychiatrists work with medication to assist with mental health rehabilitation.
+A psychiatrist is different from a psychologist in that psychiatrists and other psychiatric providers (nurse practitioners and physician assistants) work with medication to assist with mental health rehabilitation.
 Typically, psychologists treat conditions that don’t require medication, or that are not severe enough to require medical intervention.
 These may include behavioral problems, mild anxiety or depression, or difficulties focusing on work or school.

-The COVID-19 pandemic has had a significant impact on youth mental health.
+The COVID-19 pandemic had a significant impact on youth mental health.
 Only about 20% of children with a disorder receive treatment.
-Working with a counselor, psychologist or psychiatrist can be the first step to helping your child find a path to a healthier quality of life.
+Working with a counselor, psychologist or psychiatric provider can be the first step to helping your child find a path to a healthier quality of life.

 It can be difficult spotting signs of atypical anxiety, depression or other mental health issues in children and teens.
 It’s expected during our formative years that emotional turmoil comes with growing, changing and learning where we belong in the world.
 Parents can sometimes mistake signs of serious depression as typical emotions associated with growing up.